Tea was a gift fit for their king that the humble people of Nepal have cherished since its arrival.

 “I speak for my whole family when I say we are very fortunate and satisfied to have been a part of KTE,” writes Gurung, notes with pride that his family has raised three cows from the cow they were given by the estate.
 The “cow bank” began with the help of the Rotary Club USA, which donated 36 cows to the families.
 Dung is returned to the garden to use as fertilizer and the first calf is presented to another family.
 “It helps with our household income,” he said, grateful for the milk and cheese and meat that benefit the family over time.
 Workers living on the estate have access to clean and safe drinking water, electricity, and a smokeless oven which has positively influenced the health of workers and the villagers.

 Banskota attended college in New Hampshire and set up a U.S. office in New Jersey after graduating last May.
-He explained that donations through Kickstarter will help expand the social-business model to other factories in Nepal and create a bigger impact and finance the first Nepalese tea tasting room in the U.S.
+His company, Nepal Tea, intends to open the first Nepalese tea tasting room in the U.S.